scribbledlife/My-Very-Own-Hackpad---Using-Hack-Club/README.md

 # My-Very-Own-Hackpad---Using-Hack-Club
 This is my first ever build from scratch.
 This is a macropad with 4 keys, made by using the tutorial provided by Hack Club.
+My name is Mridul Goel, and I am a sophmore.
+I aspire to be a future aerospace engineer, and as such I though that it would be a good idea to get into this kind of stuff.
+What you are looking at is a 4 Key macropad, that I made for my first ever project, just to get the hang of things, and different kinds of softwares that are avaliable.
+I mainly used KiCad for the schematic, and the main PCB wiring.
+Then I moved onto Fusion 360, working on the bottom and the top case to house te microcontroller and everything as such.